ddhartma/NLP-Pipelines/README.md

   - Split text into sentences (e.g. for translation)
     ```
     from nltk.tokenize import sent_tokenize
-    # split text into sent4ences using NLTK
+    # split text into sentences using NLTK
     sentences = sent_tokenize(text)
     ```